blockrockettech/digital-oracles-prototype/README.md

 ## API Design

-* By design the API is stateless and proxies all calls to the blockchain
+* By design the API is stateless and proxies all calls to an Ethereum based blockchain
-* When making an API call you must follow this pattern at present:
+* When making an API call you must follow this pattern:
-    * Post to API to endpoint which will change state
+    * Post data to API to endpoint which will change the contract state
         * e.g. `POST /api/contracts/create` with body
             ```json
             {